This is a sponsored post in association with Wearth London

 I really love that you can shop Wearth London according to your values – e.g. by filtering for plastic-free, or vegan products, or for products that give back to society.
 Do you have any other top tips for buying responsibly?

 Our top 3 tips are:

 1) Shop from companies who are transparent about all the processes involved in making and delivering their products.
 We agree that our shop by values feature really helps with this.
 This is because they use clear labels rather than just “eco-friendly” or “ethical”, which companies use to greenwash their brand.

 2) Read the about us (and on a site like ours the brand stories), to see whether the company aligns with your values and is somewhere you feel good purchasing from.

 3) Buying local produce and second-hand clothing are other good ways to purchase responsibly and support smaller businesses.
 We think you vote with your money in the society we live in and so just make the most sustainable/ethical purchases you can!

 You just launched Wearth London in October, so you are a very young business.
 What are your long-term goals for Wearth London?

 One of our main goals is to be the go-to place for discovering conscious brands in the UK.
-We have had many people asking whether we will have physical stores and this is something which might be possible if we are able to do this is a sustainable way.
-If we are a success domestically we also have ambitions to launch online stores around the world, for example, Wearth New York, Sydney, Vancouver etc., which would source brands local to that area with the same values we have now.
-Being able to not only promote sustainable/ethical living in the UK but also around the world, would be amazing and we think with a lot of hard work this could be possible.
+We have had many people asking whether we will have physical stores.
+This is something that might be possible if we are able to do this in a sustainable way.
+If we are a success domestically we also have ambitions to launch online stores around the world.
+I’d love to see Wearth New York, Sydney, Vancouver, etc. These would source brands local to that area with the same values we have now.
+Being able to not only promote sustainable/ethical living in the UK but also around the world, would be amazing.
+We think with a lot of hard work this could be possible.